0xadri/mkdocs/docs/documentation.md

 `/evaluations` - Evaluation Templates

 ### Template Schemas

+* The following needs to be updated *

 All Templates follow the [JSON-LD](https://developers.google.com/search/docs/guides/intro-structured-data) structure examples can be found at [Schema.org](http://schema.org)

 Example: